 - 1x Petzl Fix pulley.

 1x Petzl Micro ascender.
 This needs to be modified in order to make it into a pull-up bar.
 To do this buy a length of 10mm threaded bar (Homebase etc) and 4 nuts and washers.
 Locate the bar through the clip in hole on the micro ascender and secure it with two nuts (check you can still remove the pin so as to locate it on the rope.
 Then rap gaffer tape around the shaft until you can slide on two mountain bike/bmx handgrips and glue these in place.
-On El Cap we actually used a russian titanium ascender, but these don’t seem to be easily available so the Petzl Micro is a good alternative.
+On El Cap, we actually used a Russian titanium ascender, but these don’t seem to be easily available so the Petzl Micro is a good alternative.
 NOTE: It’s well worth tying some form of clip loop to this jumar to avoid accidental loss, and this could be done with an 8mm sling (30cm), but care should be taken not to mistake this pull up bar as anything but, as this clip loop will not provide a good enough anchor point as a safety back up.

 - 1x Petzl OK Triact locking karabiner.

 You will also need several screwgates (big chunky auto lockers work best for big wall climbing unless dexterity is a problem, then go for either screw gates or doubled up plain gates).
 You will also need 2 daisy chains each with lockers on them (basically you can never have enough locking karabiners on a wall!).
 I would also recommend making an old school Cows tail out of 10mm dynamic rope, with one long end (waist to fingertip with screwgate attached) and one short.

 On top of this, you should also carry self-rescue/moving gear including 2 Tiblocs, a spare pulley (metal), a belay device Petzl Grigri is recommended for wall use, plus also carry a standard belay device).
 Lastly carry two prusik loops (1.5m of 6mm), a cordellete (6m x 7mm) and a penknife.